mtak-/lstm/README.md

 ## Getting Started

-Simply wrap shared data up in a `var`, and then start a `read_write` transaction as follows.
+Simply wrap shared data up in a `var`, and then start a transaction as follows.

 ```cpp
 // declare your shared variables, and initialize them as though they weren't wrapped by an lstm::var